atrettel/wosp/README.md

 Like the search option operators, all proximity operators also support added numbers at the end, and those numbers specify how many neighboring language elements to search.
 The default is one language element.
-For example, the following example uses a proximity search to within 5 words of each other:
+The following example searches for several terms to within 5 words of each other:

     $ wosp "(private OR police OR government) NEAR5 (constable#1 OR officer#1 OR detective#1)" A_Study_in_Scarlet.txt